Siege of Knin: Aftermath

 After hearing about the fall of Knin, the citizens of nearby Skradin fled and left the town undefended, which was then taken by the Ottomans without a fight.
 Husrev Bey did not allow reprisals or looting of the two towns.
 He remained in Skradin until it was properly fortified, leaving a garrison of 500 men.
 While in Skradin, Husrev Bey received gifts from the Venetians.
 He conveyed that the sultan desired peace with Venice.
 After conquering Knin, the Ottomans moved towards Klis, another important fortified city in southern Croatia.
 The fortress of Klis, which had a garrison of 300 soldiers, was besieged on 3 June.
 The garrison was strong enough to repel the attacks of Husrev Bey's men, who had to break the siege and withdrew on 18 June.

 Information about the loss of Knin and Skradin arrived to Karlović with a considerable delay.
 When Karlović found out that Vojković surrendered Knin, he had him arrested and sent to a prison in Udbina.
 Karlović deprived Vojković of his estates, including the town of Klokoč.
 Two counts from the Frankopan family, Juraj II and Matija II, seized Klokoč on their own, where they found ammunition and cannons that were reportedly sent by the king to strengthen Knin's defences.
-Karlović denounced this action as unlawful, which led to a internal conflict with the Frankopans.
+Karlović denounced this action as unlawful, which led to an internal conflict with the Frankopans.

 The fall of Knin was a huge shock in Croatia, and its loss accelerated the Ottoman advance in the southern part of the kingdom.
 Bihać now took the leading role in Croatia's defences south of the Sava River.
 The majority of the local population in the Dalmatian hinterland had already fled by the time of the 1522 offensive.
 Under Ottoman rule, the Vlach population from other Ottoman territories moved into Knin and its hinterland.
 They established new shepherd settlements and were recruited into the Ottoman armies as mercenaries.
 Some of the Vlachs joined the Uskoks, irregular soldiers that waged a guerrilla war against the Ottomans, and allied themselves with Venice when the Candian War broke out.
 Islamization in the western Dalmatian hinterland had less effect than in other regions, due to its distance, the activities of the Franciscans, and the special status of Vlachs in the Ottoman Empire.